ecdigitalau/IATD-devops-practical-project/README.md

-- Build your docker images
+How to use:
+To start the app (default):
-docker run jest-testing npm test
+docker run -it <your-image>

+To run tests instead:
-- Test Command (Inside Docker) docker run jest-testing npm test
+docker run -it <your-image> test